 Saint Xavier offers a wide range of scholarships available to students University-wide and to students who fall into certain parameters like a specific major or academic year.
-There are a variety of other scholarships are also offered outside of Saint Xavier, which we call outside scholarships, that you may be eligible to receive based on the establishment's requirements.
+There are a variety of other scholarships also offered outside of Saint Xavier, which we call outside scholarships, that you may be eligible to receive based on the establishment's requirements.
 For more information concerning these scholarships and their application details, please visit the scholarship directory.

-The Jim McCabe scholarship was established to honor the memory of longtime Graham School of Management faculty/staff member Jim McCabe.
+The Jim McCabe Scholarship was established to honor the memory of longtime Graham School of Management faculty/staff member Jim McCabe.
 Jim was well known for his kindness and generosity to Graham School of Management students.
-The Scholarship is awarded annually to a student who has demonstrated service to the University and community and who is in good academic standing with a minimum cumulative grade-point average of 3.0 or above.
+The scholarship is awarded annually to a student who has demonstrated service to the University and community and who is in good academic standing with a minimum cumulative grade-point average of 3.0 or above.

 The Tim Eber Memorial Scholarship is in memory of Tim Eber, son of Dean Emeritus John Eber and his wife Fran.
-Tim was a highly successful Sales Executive and business owner before he died at age 40 in 2012.The scholarship fund was created in Tim's honor by his parents, family, and faculty, staff and corporate friends of the Graham School.
+Tim was a highly successful sales executive and business owner before he died at age 40 in 2012.The scholarship fund was created in Tim's honor by his parents, family, faculty, staff and corporate friends of the Graham School.
 The scholarship is given annually to a junior or senior GSM student who exhibits the character, energy, and entrepreneurial spirit that characterized Tim's professional and personal life.

 Saint Xavier University has developed the Chicago First Responder Scholarship as a gesture of gratitude for the educational partnership between Saint Xavier University and the Chicago Police Department that began in January 1998.
 Our continued educational partnership with the Chicago Police Department has provided Saint Xavier University a unique and significant service opportunity and responsibility.
 Our academic program assists and guides Chicago First Responders to better serve their community and their profession.
 This partnership exemplifies Saint Xavier University's commitment to supporting Chicago First Responders who make such a difference in our community.
 We are grateful for your service.